tdhock/tdhock.github.io/_posts/2021-05-28-data-reshape-viz-update.md

   they allow defining the capture group names and sub-patterns together in the regex string literal.
 This is an advantage over R tidyr, which does not support named groups because it uses the ICU C regex library (does not export of group names to R).
+Even better (in terms of keeping related information together) is the R nc syntax, which allows defining a list for each capture group that contains:
+  (1) group name, (2) regex pattern, and (3) type conversion function.
 * Named capture groups can not be easily used for reshape to multiple output columns.
 This is because `pivot_longer` outputs multiple value columns when `names_to=".value"` is specified, but `.value`